 3. Granule loss: When⁢ inspecting⁤ your roof, check for excessive granule loss from the shingles.
 Over time, shingles may start to ⁣lose granules, which can be seen in the gutter system or on the ⁢ground around your home.
 Granule loss can weaken the shingles and reduce their ability to protect your roof from the⁢ elements.

-Read Also: What is a mid roof inspection?
+Read Also: Does a roof require a specialized inspection?

 4. Cracked or damaged flashing: Flashing is the metal or rubber material used to ⁤seal gaps ⁢and joints on your roof, such as around chimneys, vents, and skylights.
 Inspect the flashing for any signs of ⁢cracking, peeling, or damage.
 Damaged flashing can create openings for water to seep in and cause leaks.